Destination guide: Dubrovnik

 To glean a good sense of the city’s history, there is a multitude of museums.
 It might take you several days and some very tired feet to visit them all, so just one or maybe two would suffice!
 The Maritime Museum in St John Fortress is one of the city’s most important museums, while the Dubrovnik Natural History Museum has some quite extraordinary 100 year old taxidermy specimens.
 Visitors can take a virtual reality tour of the history and culture of the city and Croatia at the Visia Dubrovnik 5D Theatrum.

 There is no shortage of historical buildings to visit to give you a feel for the history and culture of Dubrovnik.
 The magnificent Bell Tower, near the Ploče entrance to the city, houses the famous Zelenci – bronze statues which strike the huge bell every hour.
 The Sponza Palace is one of the few buildings to survive the 1667 earthquake, with its ornate gothic renaissance architecture.
 The steps of Onofrio’s Fountain are a popular meeting place for locals, but can get quite touristy.
 Alternatively, if you just like to wander and soak up the atmosphere, head for the Stradun, the main street in the Old Town and find a café from which to watch the world go by.
 Stroll through the narrow alleys and maybe catch a street performance, or pass by some local monks.
 You won’t fail to be amazed at the beauty of the city, as well as how clean it is.
 If you’re visiting between July and August, you’re bound to see one of the many events that take place during the Dubrovnik Summer Festival – a whole host of cultural activities including street theater and concerts.
-The main winter festival is the Feast of St Blaise on 03 February, where the patron saint of the city is honored by a parade and a special mass, followed by a lot of celebrating, eating and drinking.
+The main winter festival is the Feast of St Blaise on 03 February, where the patron saint of the city is honoured by a parade and a special mass, followed by a lot of celebrating, eating and drinking.

 For some truly spectacular views of the city and the surrounding coastline, take the trip up to the summit of Mount Srd.
 There’s a fortress on top with a small museum on its history, and there are several ways to get there.
 The quickest way is to drive, and the most energetic is to walk.
 It takes about an hour and a half, and you’ll need a good pair walking shoes!
 We recommend taking the cable car from Down station – at four minutes, quite the quickest way, and definitely the most fun!